Skip to main content

 • Automate triage, not decisions: Bots surface information; maintainers decide

-• Incremental configuration: New features use nested config patterns from day one; existing flat options migrate opportunistically (see configuration organization research)
+• Incremental configuration: New features use nested config patterns from day one; existing flat options migrate opportunistically (configuration organization research)

 Active Themes